 BHMT participants are responsible for making sure selected course(s) will transfer to the accepting institution.

 WARNING: If this is your first online course or you are recently returning to school BHMT highly recommend you take a college preparatory course Intro to Anatomy & Physiology or UNIV 104 – College Gateway Program before registering for a course with lab.
+If you are already enrolled in a Lab Science class, you will not be able to enroll in additional Lab Science courses.

 Note: If you have registration questions or technical issues please email Elizabeth Rosales, CSUSM Program Services.